kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

     // +optional
     Attributes map[QualifiedName]DeviceAttribute

-    // BindingGates defines the gates for binding.
+    // BindingConditions defines the conditions for binding.
     //
     // +optional
-    BindingGates []string
+    BindingConditions []string

-    // BindingFailureGates defines the gates for binding failure.
+    // BindingFailureConditions defines the conditions for binding failure.
     //
     // +optional
-    BindingFailureGates []string
+    BindingFailureConditions []string

     // UsageRestrictedToNode indicates if the usage of an allocation involving this device
     // has to be limited to exactly the node that was chosen when allocating the claim.